Suchdol (Kutná Hora District): Etymology

-The name is derived from suchý důl, i.e. 'dry valley' in Czech.
+The name Suchdol is derived from suchý důl, i.e. 'dry valley' in Czech.

 Geography

 Suchdol is located about 7 km west of Kutná Hora and 47 km east of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is the hill Vysoká at 471 m above sea level.
 The Polepka Stream originates here and flows across the municipal territory.

 History

 The first written mention of Suchdol is from 1257.
 The village was promoted to a market town in 1562.
 In 1666, it was bought by the Sporck family and merged with the Lysá estate.
 Before it became separate municipality in 1848, it was part of the Malešov estate.

 Transport

-The I/2 road (the section from Prague to Kutná Hora) passes through the market town.
+The I/2 road (the section from Prague to Kutná Hora) runs through the market town.